 How Screening Works in Georgia

-Under HB 307, every public school serving K-3 students must administer a state-approved reading and dyslexia screener at least three times per year — typically at the beginning, middle, and end of the school year.
-The screening assesses foundational literacy skills and characteristics of dyslexia, and it also supports ongoing progress monitoring throughout the year.
+Under Georgia law, every public school serving K-3 students must administer a state-approved reading and dyslexia screener at least three times per year — typically at the beginning, middle, and end of the school year.
+The screening assesses foundational literacy skills and looks for characteristics of dyslexia, and it also supports ongoing progress monitoring throughout the year.

-The Georgia State Board of Education approved five screeners in December 2024:
+The Georgia State Board of Education approved five screeners in December 2024, and that list remains in place under the 2026 law:

-Amira ISIP — This is the only screener provided free to all Georgia districts, funded through the Georgia Council on Literacy and the Governor's Office of Student Achievement.
-Amira uses AI to listen to students read aloud and assess their skills.
-It was ranked as the top screener for reliability, validity, and effectiveness by the Sandra Dunagan Deal Center for Early Language and Literacy.
-Available in English and Spanish, serving K-3.
+Amira ISIP is the only screener provided free to all Georgia districts, funded through the state.
+Amira uses AI to listen to students read aloud and assess their skills, and was ranked the top screener for reliability and validity by the Sandra Dunagan Deal Center for Early Language and Literacy at Georgia College.
+It's available in English and Spanish for K-3.

 What Screening Results Mean

-The screening measures your child's foundational reading skills — things like letter and sound knowledge, word reading, fluency, and vocabulary — and looks for characteristics that may indicate dyslexia.
-Results will generally indicate whether your child is reading on track for their grade or whether they may need additional support.
+The screening measures your child's foundational reading skills — things like letter-sound knowledge, word reading, fluency, and vocabulary — and looks for characteristics that may indicate dyslexia.
+Results will generally place your child into one of two categories: reading on track for their grade, or needing additional support.

-If your child is identified as at risk for not reaching grade-level reading proficiency, the school develops a Tiered Reading Support Plan.
-This is a written plan describing the evidence-based reading support your child will receive to help them build the specific skills they need.
+If your child is identified as at risk, the school develops a Tiered Reading Support Plan (sometimes called a tiered support plan — a written plan describing the evidence-based reading instruction your child will receive).
 Think of it as the first level of targeted help.

-If your child shows persistent characteristics of dyslexia — meaning they continue to have weaknesses in foundational reading skills and don't respond adequately to the initial targeted support — the school should develop a Characteristics of Dyslexia Support Plan.
-This plan reflects a more intensive, individualized approach.
-Under HB 307, the law defines "characteristics of dyslexia" as persistent weaknesses in foundational reading skills combined with an inadequate response to targeted support — signaling a need for more intensive help.
+If your child shows persistent characteristics of dyslexia — meaning they continue to have weaknesses in foundational reading skills and don't respond adequately to that initial support — the school should develop a Characteristics of Dyslexia Support Plan.
+This reflects a more intensive, individualized approach.

 Screening is not a diagnosis.
-Being identified as "at risk" or even showing characteristics of dyslexia through the screening process does not mean your child has been formally identified as having a disability.
+Being identified as "at risk" or showing characteristics of dyslexia on a screener does not mean your child has been formally identified as having a disability.
 It means the school has identified a need for additional support and, potentially, further evaluation.

 What Your School Must Do

 Notify you within 15 school days.
-If your child is identified as significantly at risk of not reaching grade-level reading proficiency, the school must notify you within 15 school days.
-This notification should include information about what the screening found and what support the school will provide.
+If your child is identified as significantly at risk of not reaching grade-level reading proficiency, the school must notify you within 15 school days — not months, not at the next parent-teacher conference.

-Develop a support plan.
+Develop a written support plan.
 For students identified as at risk, the school must create a Tiered Reading Support Plan describing the evidence-based reading support your child will receive.
-This plan should be part of the school's existing multi-tiered support framework (sometimes called MTSS — a system where students receive increasing levels of help based on their needs).
+This should be part of the school's multi-tiered support framework (schools sometimes call this MTSS — a system where students receive increasing levels of help based on their needs).

 Use science-of-reading instruction.
-HB 307 bans the use of the three-cueing method (a method that teaches children to guess at words using context, pictures, and sentence structure rather than decoding them) in K-3 reading instruction.
-Schools must use instructional materials that are grounded in the science of reading — structured, evidence-based approaches that teach children to decode words by connecting sounds to letters.
-This requirement took effect with the law's signing and applies to all K-3 classrooms.
+The 2025 law banned the three-cueing method (a method that teaches children to guess at words using context, pictures, and sentence structure rather than decoding them) in K-3 reading instruction.
+The 2026 law strengthens this by requiring the State Board to approve instructional materials aligned with the science of reading and requiring districts to certify their materials annually.

 Provide a dyslexia handbook.
-GaDOE publishes a Dyslexia Informational Handbook annually, updated to reflect current law and best practices.
+GaDOE publishes a Dyslexia Informational Handbook annually, updated to reflect current law.
 Schools are required to distribute the handbook to educators, and it's available to families as well.
-The July 2025 edition was revised to reflect HB 307.

 Evaluate if support isn't working.
-If a student is receiving intensive support through a Characteristics of Dyslexia Support Plan and still isn't making adequate progress, the school should consider referring the student for a special education evaluation.
-This is where the screening and support process connects to the formal evaluation process under IDEA (Individuals with Disabilities Education Act — the federal law that ensures students with disabilities receive appropriate support).
+If a student is receiving intensive support through a Characteristics of Dyslexia Support Plan and still isn't making adequate progress, the school should consider referring the student for a special education evaluation under IDEA (Individuals with Disabilities Education Act — the federal law that ensures students with disabilities receive appropriate support in school).

 Your Rights as a Parent

 You have the right to be notified promptly.
-If your child is identified as at risk, the school must notify you within 15 school days — not months, not at the next parent-teacher conference.
+If your child is identified as at risk, the school must notify you within 15 school days.

 You have the right to understand what support your child is receiving.
-The Tiered Reading Support Plan and, if applicable, the Characteristics of Dyslexia Support Plan should be shared with you.
-These aren't documents that only exist in the school's files — they describe what's happening with your child's reading instruction.
+Both the Tiered Reading Support Plan and the Characteristics of Dyslexia Support Plan — if one is developed — should be shared with you.
+These aren't internal school documents.
+They describe what's happening with your child's reading instruction.

-You can request a special education evaluation.
-If you believe your child has dyslexia or another learning difference, you can request that the school conduct a full evaluation at any time.
+You can request a special education evaluation at any time.
+If you believe your child has dyslexia or another learning difference, you can request that the school conduct a full evaluation.
 You don't have to wait for the school to suggest it.
-Put your request in writing.
+Put your request in writing and keep a copy.

-You have the right to an IEP or 504 Plan.
-If your child is evaluated and found eligible, they may receive an IEP (Individualized Education Program — a legal document outlining specially designed instruction) or a 504 Plan (a plan providing accommodations like extra time or audiobooks).
-Which one is appropriate depends on your child's specific needs.
+You have the right to an IEP or 504 Plan if your child qualifies.
+If your child is evaluated and found eligible, they may receive an IEP (Individualized Education Program — a legal document outlining specially designed instruction) or a 504 Plan (a plan that provides accommodations like extra time or access to audiobooks).
+Which is appropriate depends on your child's specific needs.

 What If My Child Is in Private School?

-Georgia's screening requirements under HB 307 apply to public schools.
-Your private school is not required to screen for reading difficulties or characteristics of dyslexia under this law.
+Georgia's screening requirements apply to public schools.
+Your private school is not required to screen for reading difficulties under this law.

-Under federal law (IDEA Child Find), you can request a free evaluation from your local public school district — even if your child attends private school.
-The district is required to identify and evaluate children with suspected disabilities who reside in their boundaries, regardless of where they go to school.
+Under federal law (IDEA Child Find), you can request a free evaluation from your local public school district even if your child attends private school.
+The district is required to identify and evaluate children with suspected disabilities who live within their boundaries, regardless of where they go to school.

 Where to Get Help